Annual Meeting and Church Service at Heritage Park

-The public is welcome but reservations are needed.
-Please call 605.274.4007 to reserve a place.
-The cost for the brunch will be $10.
+The public is welcome but reservations will be needed.
+Information on the phone number to reserve a place and the luncheon cost will be posted in May.

 Church services will be held before the annual meeting at 10:30 a.m. in the Beaver Creek Lutheran Church in Heritage Park, just west of Our Savior’s Lutheran Church on 33rd Street.
-The preacher will be Rev. Lee Stadem.
 The liturgy will follow the old service in the Concordia hymnal.
 The public is welcome.

 About Heritage Park

 Heritage Park is a collection of historic Great Plains buildings dating from the late 19th to early 20th century.